The Tightwad’s Guide to When to Go to Walt Disney World

 MORE ON WHEN TIGHTWADS SHOULD GO TO WALT DISNEY WORLD

-Tightwads should go to Walt Disney World the second or third weeks of September.
+Tightwads should go to Walt Disney World the first or second weeks of September.

 These weeks have a number of great things going for them…and a couple of lousy ones.